 When a vacancy arises, we will advertise the role on our website under ‘Job Vacancies’ and also post on recruitment websites specialising in international development roles.

-In addition to single vacancies that appear throughout the year HALO runs a specific recruitment round to appoint 12 new international operations staff annually.
-A smaller recruitment round is sometimes also held for candidates who are mid-career and may be seeking a new career in a management role based in the field.
+In addition to single vacancies that appear throughout the year HALO runs a specific recruitment round to appoint new international field operations staff annually.
+A smaller recruitment round is sometimes also held for candidates who are mid-career and may be seeking a a management role based in the field.

 We are particularly keen to recruit more women and applicants from minority backgrounds.
 We welcome applicants from any country.

 Deminers for our 28 country programmes are recruited locally.

 HALO has offices in Scotland, England and the United States.

 >> How long is the training to be a deminer?